jedi-academy/learn-4711/data/labs/lab02.md

 Submit a readme *text* file, or a submission comment, to the lab dropbox.
 It should contain a link to your **team**'s github repository.

-Due: in theory, this should be completed during the lab period, which means that the due date should be able to be Friday afternoon, to accommodate all sets.
+If it is properly setup, I can find the team member repositories through it.

-I have set the deadline to this Sunday at 17:30, making allowance for hiccups, and will adjust future deadlines based on our experiences with this lab.
+Due: I have set the deadline to this Sunday at 17:30, making allowance for hiccups, although many of you will indeed complete it during the lab period.

 ##Lab Preview/Prep